yzeng1121/pediatric-eeg-seizure-detection/README.md

-# Detection of Epilepsy and Seizure Using EEG Scans
+# Detection of Epilepsy and Seizures Using 1D CNNs
 Detection of Epilepsy and Seizure Using EEG Scans

 ## Research Question